accesscode-2-1/unit-0/2015-03-07_week-0-review.md

 **Reverse Polish Notation Calcultator**

 Write a [Reverse Polish notation calculator](http://en.wikipedia.org/wiki/Reverse_Polish_notation)!
 Reverse Polish notation is a mathematical notation where the operator comes after the two operands, like this `2 3 +`, which evaluates to `5`.
 Your task is to write a class `RPNCalculator` that prompts the user for two numbers and a mathmetical operator and then returns the correct result.

+Your calculator should support the following operations:

+* a + b
+* a - b
+* a / b
+* a * b
+* a % b

 Here is an example:

     "Please enter your first number"
     3